IvanFan/skilltree/system-design/design-whats-app.md

 To avoid shift issue:

 set max limit and min limit with 3 parts

+### How to save the space on the disk:

+GFS desc with timestamp